ejnez/BME-Term-Project/README.md

 **Code descriptions (libraries, output, and running)**

-Summary:
-FOXO3 sequences are extracted from Uniprot, Ensembl, AND NCBI, in that order.
-If a sequence isn't found in Uniprot it's then searched in Ensembl, and if not found there it searches NCBI last.
-All NCBI sequences are inputted in BLAST to check for orthology using human FOXO3 sequence.

-The sequences are then split into 3 files, the full file has the entire sequences, the DBD file has only the DNA binding domain, using the coordinates given by the human FOXO3 sequence in uniprot (157-251).
-Finally the IDR file has all of the other (likely disordered regions).

-The MSA file takes the sequence files from Data_extraction.py, aligns them using MAFFT (Kazutaka and Daron 2013).
-Then alignments are trimmed using TrimAl (in order to reduce noise) (Capella-Gutiérrez et al 2009).
-The test run will output every file (for manually checking quality), so there will be the alignment files before trimming, and the full final sequencs after alignment and trimming.
-The full run will only output final sequences.

-MAFFT alignment parameters
-- DBD sequence: mafft --localpair --genafpair --maxiterate 1000 --reorder --adjustdirection --thread N infile *L-INS-i
-- IDR sequence and full sequence:  --genafpair --maxiterate 1000 --ep 0 --adjustdirection --thread N infile *E-INS-i

-I chose *L-INS-i for the DBD sequences because it's likely the most accurate, and since the DBD region is highly conserved I was certain alignment would be pretty clean (Kazutaka and Daron 2013).
-For the whole sequence, and IDR sequence I decided to use *E-INS-i with --ep 0 because there are a lot of disordered regions which might contribute to excess gaps (Kazutaka and Daron 2013).
-Both of these are accuracy oriented, which I prioritized since I only have a sample size of 73 species (Kazutaka and Daron 2013).

-I utilized HMMer just to verify orthology, and if alignments are clean.
-I ran them for both the DBD and full sequence, keeping in mind that the disordered regions in the full sequence might affect results.
-I only saved the file for my DBD HMMer and posted it below.
-From this file I observed that EFFN was very low (2.55) for a sample size of 72, this reveals that the sequences are all very similar.
-This confirms (I think) that my sequences are very conserved, orthologous and likely correctly aligned.
-My full HMM_build file output, had an EFFN = 0.681702, for 73 sequences and was probably affected by IDR regions.

-I replicated the code created by Osbourne and others in python to create my phylogenetic tree.
-I use a distance based method called neighbor joining.
-I felt this was a good choice considering again, my smaller 73 sequence sample size.

-The res.py code from the paper on p53 seems applicable to my case, so I used it to create a csv file of residue specific scores.

-Then I will get a file of normalized lifespan.
-Lifespan, RES file, and Phylogenetic tree will be used with a PGLS code for a final analysis. (hopefully theres something).

 # Dataset_extraction.py

 There are 5 csv files named {order}_Species.csv, each file contains a list of species, their order, their average lifespan, their maximum lifespan, and their common name.